Founder of property firm Hines has died aged 95

 “It was the right thing to do and Gerald D Hines was always passionate about doing the right thing in development.
 We are diminished by his passing but greatly enriched for having known him.”

-The news of Mr Hines’ death was announced on Monday by his son, Jeffrey C Hines, who has been running the firm as president, and now assumes the role of chairman and CEO.
+The news of Mr Hines’s death was announced on Monday by his son, Jeffrey C Hines, who has been running the firm as president, and now assumes the role of chairman and chief executive.